 Negotiations are now underway and citizens’ rights are a top priority for the UK and EU27.
 Given that there are so many French and other EU nationals living in Britain and so many British citizens in France, it is pretty much inconceivable that suitable arrangements will not be made on a reciprocal rights basis.
 Even at this early stage, there are already many important areas of agreement.
 These include the lifetime exportability of uprated pensions and agreement on social security and healthcare rights.

 There does seem to be a genuine willingness on both sides of the table to wrap up this item of the agenda as quickly as possible and this can only be to the benefit of British citizens looking to move to France, as well as those who have already made the move.
+In a Bill published in November 2018, the UK government proposed to continue the current reciprocal healthcare arrangements for British people move to the EU post-Brexit, and vice versa.

 If we were to look at the unlikely scenario, where British citizens end up assuming the same status as other non-EU citizens, there are some facts we do know, before Article 50 was even triggered, that are pertinent to those considering buying a property in France.